gohugoio/hugoDocs/content/en/content-management/urls.md

 See the [`Aliases`][aliases_method] method page for a complete example of how to iterate through pages to generate these rules.

-If you implement server-side redirects, you should disable the generation of individual HTML files by setting [`disableAliases`][] to `true` in your site configuration.
+If you implement server-side redirects, you should disable the generation of individual HTML files by setting [`disableAliases`][] to `true` in your project configuration.
 This setting only prevents the generation of the physical HTML files; the `Aliases` method on a `Page` object remains available for use in your configuration templates.

 [`baseURL`]: /configuration/all/#baseurl
 [`disableAliases`]: /configuration/all/#disablealiases